carbon-language/carbon-lang/llvm/docs/SpeculativeLoadHardening.md

 functions.
 We emit it in the entry block to handle calls, and prior to each return.
-This approach also has the advantage of providing the strongest degree of mitigation when mixed with unmitigated code by halting all misspeculation entering a function which is mitigated, regardless of what occured in the caller.
+This approach also has the advantage of providing the strongest degree of mitigation when mixed with unmitigated code by halting all misspeculation entering a function which is mitigated, regardless of what occurred in the caller.
 However, such a mixture is inherently more risky.
 Whether this kind of mixture is a sufficient mitigation requires careful analysis.